boblefrag/mustachebox/docs/installation.rst

 ------------

 mustache box has no particular dependencies.
-As a django-app it need a working version of Django >= 1.3 so just clone this repository :
+As a django-app it need a working version of Django >= 1.3.

+But in order to use the example backend, particulary the page listing all the graphs you can use, you have to install the docutils.

+so just clone this repository :

 Cloning the repository
 ----------------------